Pascal Lee: Cornell years

 Pascal Lee studied astronomy and space sciences at Cornell, and worked as a research and teaching assistant for his thesis adviser Joseph Veverka, and the late Carl Sagan.
 Pascal Lee's PhD thesis dissertation was titled: "Physical properties and processing of asteroid regoliths and interiors".

 As a graduate student, Lee participated in several NASA planetary spacecraft missions, including Voyager 2's flyby of Neptune and its large moon Triton, Galileo's flyby of asteroids 951 Gaspra and 243 Ida, and Mars Observer.

 In 1993, Pascal Lee was awarded the Cornell University Department of Astronomy Eleanor Norton York Award.

-In 2004, Lee returned to Cornell to teach for a semester as Visiting Assistant Professor of astronomy.
+In 2004, Lee returned to Cornell to teach for a semester as Visiting assistant professor of astronomy.

 Mars missions

 In 1999, Pascal Lee collaborated as a Participating Scientist on the NASA Mars Polar Lander mission.

-In 2001, Lee was Principal Investigator of the "H2O Mars Exploration Rover" or HOMER mission concept proposed jointly by the SETI Institute and the Boeing Company to NASA's Mars Scout program.
+In 2001, Lee was Principal Investigator of the "H2O Mars Exploration Rover" (HOMER) mission concept proposed jointly by the SETI Institute and the Boeing Company to NASA's Mars Scout program.
 HOMER was the first mission to Mars proposed by the Boeing Company.

-In 2006, Lee was Principal Investigator of the "Phobos Reconnaissance and International Mars Exploration" or PRIME Mars mission concept study proposed jointly by the Mars Institute, Optech Inc., and MDA to the Canadian Space Agency.
+In 2006, Lee was Principal Investigator of the "Phobos Reconnaissance and International Mars Exploration" (PRIME) Mars mission concept study proposed jointly by the Mars Institute, Optech, and MDA to the Canadian Space Agency.

 Lee is currently Principal Investigator of the NASA "Hall" mission concept study, a New Frontiers-class Phobos and Deimos sample return mission concept study.